 - Check the Query Goal State checkbox in the Planning Request tab.

 - Check the Query Start State checkbox in the Planning Request tab.

 There should now be two interactive markers.
 One marker corresponding to the orange colored arm will be used to set the “Goal State” for motion planning and the other marker corresponding to a green colored arm are used to set the “Start State” for motion planning.
 If you don’t see the interactive markers press Interact in the top menu of RViz (Note: some tools may be hidden, press “+” in the top menu to add the Interact tool as shown below).

 You should now be able to use these markers to drag the arm around and change its orientation.
 Try it!

 Moving into collision¶

 Note what happens when you try to move one of the arms into collision with the other.
 The two links that are in collision will turn red.

-The “Use Collision-Aware IK” checkbox found within the MotionPlanning plugin allows you to toggle the behavior of the IK solver.
+The “Use Collision-Aware IK” checkbox found within the MotionPlanning plugin under the Planning tab allows you to toggle the behavior of the IK solver.
 When the checkbox is ticked, the solver will keep attempting to find a collision-free solution for the desired end-effector pose.
 When it is not checked, the solver will allow collisions to happen in the solution.
 The links in collision will always still be visualized in red, regardless of the state of the checkbox.